madetech/blog/posts/alpine-stack-size.md

 **What we knew from this error message:**

-* The stack size was being restricted within our CI-environment.
+* The stack size was being restricted within our CI pipeline.

 ### Increasing the stack size

 At first we thought there was an environment configuration difference between the Ruby in our CI pipeline and our local machines.

-So we attempted to increase the stack-size with the CI environment via the `RUBY_THREAD_VM_STACK_SIZE` environment variable.
+So we attempted to increase the stack-size within the CI pipeline via the `RUBY_THREAD_VM_STACK_SIZE` environment variable.

 This had no effect.